Environmental Graphics & Event Assets Agency: Michael Marshall Design

 • The scope consisted of developing a series of distraction bands for seven glass box classrooms that would serve as playful visual boundaries without obstructing visibility or disrupting programming.

-Using the client’s provided design, we formalized the concept into a modular pattern system using geometric linework and shape cutouts that allowed infinite variation while maintaining a uniform style.
+Using the client’s provided design as a basis, we formalized the concept into a modular pattern system using geometric linework and shape cutouts that allowed infinite variation while maintaining a uniform style.
 Spacing, scale, and opacity were calculated room by room to ensure visual balance and functional privacy.

-This system enabled us to deliver fully tailored graphics for each space, while speeding up design development and minimizing revision cycles.
-The final designs hugged the floor and extended upward just enough to delineate space clearly—supporting the museum’s core value of accessibility without visual clutter.
+This system enabled us to deliver fully tailored graphics for each space, while speeding up design development and minimizing revisions.
+The final designs hugged the floor and extended upward just enough to delineate the space clearly—achieving the original goal of creating a bold look without visual clutter.

 • All installations completed ahead of the grand opening deadline